Holocaust denial: Holocaust denial and antisemitism

-Holocaust denial is given as an example of antisemitism in the Working Definition of Antisemitism, adopted by the International Holocaust Remembrance Alliance as well as the United Kingdom, Israel, Austria, Scotland, Romania, Germany and Bulgaria.
+Holocaust denial is given as an example of antisemitism in the IHRA definition of antisemitism, adopted by the International Holocaust Remembrance Alliance as well as the United Kingdom, Israel, Austria, Scotland, Romania, Germany and Bulgaria.
 The European Parliament voted in favor of a resolution calling for member states to adopt the definition on June 1, 2017.

 The Encyclopedia of Genocide and Crimes Against Humanity defines Holocaust denial as "a new form of anti-Semitism, but one that hinges on age-old motifs".
 The Anti-Defamation League has stated that "Holocaust denial is a contemporary form of the classic anti-Semitic doctrine of the evil, manipulative and threatening world Jewish conspiracy" and French historian Valérie Igounet has written that "Holocaust denial is a convenient polemical substitute for anti-semitism."

 According to Walter Reich, psychiatrist and then a senior scholar at the Woodrow Wilson International Center for Scholars, one-time director of the United States Holocaust Memorial Museum, and now professor of international affairs at George Washington University:

 The French historian Pierre Vidal-Naquet described the motivation of deniers more succinctly, explaining, "One revives the dead in order the better to strike the living."
 German political scientist Matthias Küntzel has argued, "Every denial of the Holocaust... contains an appeal to repeat it."

 Examination of claims

-The key claims, which cause Holocaust denial to differ from established fact, are:
+The key claims which cause Holocaust denial to differ from established fact are: